Personalized Medication Starts With Your Unique Genetic Profile

 We all have differences in our genetic make up that can easily be seen.
 For example, if you look around, you may see people with different eye color, or height, or hair texture.
 We also have differences in how we process several medications.

 That is why True Rx designed our pharmacogenomics program to break down barriers to enable your provider to find the right medication for you.
 And because finding medication to keep you healthy is so important, your employer is removing any financial barrier by making this service available to you at no cost.
+That kind of commitment to personalized care is only possible with a PBM built to support personalized medication decisions.

 If you are prescribed a medication that is sensitive to pharmacogenomics, a test kit will be mailed to you.
 The cheek swab is easy to perform, but instructions will be included as well.
 Next, drop the kit in the nearest mailbox.
 Once the lab has processed your results, you will receive access to a secure, online portal where you can view your results and even search medications to see how you would process them.
 A True Rx clinical pharmacist will also view your results and, if needed, make a recommendation to your provider.
 You will also have access to the clinical pharmacist to discuss these results and any medication recommendations.
 Each True Rx clinical pharmacist is certified in pharmacogenomics by the American Society of Health System Pharmacists.

-But there are some questions you may be asking yourself such as
+But there are some questions you may be asking yourself such as:

-1. What exactly is being tested with a True Rx pharmacogenomics kit?
+- What exactly is being tested with a True Rx pharmacogenomics kit?

-2. Will my genetic information be kept securely?
+- Will my genetic information be kept securely?

-3. Is pharmacogenomics testing right for me?
+- Is pharmacogenomics testing right for me?

-4. Really?
+- Really?
 No Cost?

 The pharmacogenomics test is designed for, well, pharmacogenomics.
 The goal is to examine the genes that are responsible for how we process medications.
 This means we are only testing about 20 genes out of the approximately 30,000 genes in the human genome.
 Information about your risk for cancer or where your ancestors came from is not gathered in this test.